jdukes/ilwrathi/DEVELOPMENT.md

 --------------------

 All version dependant syntax should go in _py?.py.
 Version independant code required to make things version independant should go in _common.
+All functionality should have unit tests to match it.
+Use python coverage to verify unit tests hit code paths.